-Where self or the natural man has become great in religious learning and scholarly prowess, the more firmly will he be fixed in his religion; "whose God is their belly."
+Where self or the natural man has become great in religious learning and scholarly prowess, the more firmly will he be fixed in his religion, "whose God is their belly."
 "I write not to reason," says the blessed Jakob Boehme.
-"O fanaticism!" says the mouth of learning, and Jacob said as sober a truth as if he had said.
-I write not to self and one's will, for natural reason, self and will always did and always must see through the same eyes and hear through the same ears.
+"O fanaticism!" says the mouth of learning, and Jacob said as sober a truth as if he had said, I write not to self and one's will, because natural reason, self and will always did and always must see through the same eyes and hear through the same ears.
 Now let it only be supposed that Boehme and myself, when we speak of natural reason, mean only the natural man (as is over and over declared by us).
-Boehme's words that he writes, neither from his own reason nor to the natural reason of others, is only saying the very same thing as St. Paul says that, "the natural man receives not the things of the Spirit of God for they are foolishness unto him, neither can he know them, because they are spiritually discerned."
-But that I may fully show the perverseness of my accusers in charging me with denying the use of reason in religion see here a word or two of what I have said at large and in the plainest words more than twenty-four years ago, which doctrine I have maintained in all that I have since wrote.
+Boehme writes neither from his own reason nor to the natural reason of others; he is only saying the very same thing as St. Paul when he says, "the natural man receives not the things of the Spirit of God for they are foolishness unto him, neither can he know them, because they are spiritually discerned."

+To fully show the perverseness of my accusers in charging me with denying the use of reason in religion, see here a word or two I have said at large and in the plainest words more than twenty-four years ago, which doctrine I have maintained in all that I have since wrote.
 My words are these: